Scault/mAInsweeper/README.md

 # mAInsweeper

 ## Reward
 The reward is the amount of cells opened.
+- A perfect game receives a score of 1
+- Opening a safe cell will reward 1/(total # of safe cells)
-A perfect game gets a score of 1, and an opened mine subtracts 1 score, while pressing a cell that has no effect gives a small penalty.
+- Opening a cell that has no effect receives a small penalty
+- Opening a mine subtracts 1 from the score

 ## Installaton
 ```bash